Gabriel-Muli/sql-library-analysis/README.md

 select*from issued_status
 WHERE issued_id='IS101' OR issued_id='IS103' OR issued_id='IS105';
 ```
-- The data is imported using import wizard
+- The data is imported using MySQL Workbench import wizard
 # SQL queries
 1) **Insert 3 new records in the books table**
 ```sql